GoogleChromeLabs/tasklets/README.md

 events.map(event => myCalender.generateShareLink(event.id)); // !!!
 ```

 The last line is potentially problematic. `event.id` has been promisified.
-This line would create a lot of message passing under the hood: Every invocation of the `map()` callback would have to wait for `event.id` to resolve just pass a message back to the taskelt to invoke `generateShareLink`.
+This line would create a lot of message passing under the hood: Every invocation of the `map()` callback would have to wait for `event.id` to resolve just pass a message back to the tasklet to invoke `generateShareLink`.

 This can be solved by the author by architecting their tasklet appropriately.
 A method like `myCalender.generateShareLinks(events)` for example would be much more efficient.